 There are a couple of things to consider before deciding on the paint tools you will use to fix your vehicle.
 They are the size and location of the damage.
 There are several tools to choose from:

 - Touch Up Spray Paint – this is the best choice for big scratches or scrapes.
 All of our spray paint comes in 12oz spray canisters.

-- Touch Up Paint Jars – ERA Paints 1/4 ounce jars an dabbers are great for small scratches that require more attention to detail.
+- Touch Up Paint Jars – ERA Paints 1/4 ounce jars and dabbers (applicators) are great for small scratches that require more attention to detail.

 - Touch up paint pens – are also useful for small areas of damage but have their drawbacks.

 At ERA Paints, we do not sell Chevy touch up paint pens.
 They do not provide the quality that we expect from the products we stock.
 Quality is of the utmost importance to us, and we want to give you the best tools available.
 For a Space Blue Metallic Malibu, a touch up paint pen would not apply the paint a uniform manner.

 For most of our clients, we recommend spray paint.
 It comes in 12oz aerosol canisters and means you can get an ideal color match on even the tricky Chevy Malibu colors.
 We provide a larger 12oz canister so that you can get larger jobs done at a great price.